baloise/resteasy-test/README.md

 </dependency>
 ```

-For `java.time` support, you need to these dependency, if you're Jackson version is below 2.8.5, which is the case for JBoss EAP 7.0 or WildFly 10.
+For `java.time` support, you need to this dependency, if the used Jackson version is below 2.8.5.
+This is the case for JBoss EAP 7.0 or WildFly 10.
 ```
 <dependency>
     <groupId>com.fasterxml.jackson.datatype</groupId>